Roles and Permissions

 • Per-request memoization.
 Multiple applyRoles calls in the same request don't re-fire the loader.
 RFC § Q5.

 • Fail-closed validation.
 A custom role whose name collides with a system role is dropped (system role wins).
 A custom role referencing an unknown permission is dropped.
-Both emit console.warn so the misconfiguration is visible without erroring out the whole request.
+Both warn through the configured roles.logger (defaults to NestJS Logger) so the misconfiguration is visible without erroring out the whole request.
+Set roles.silentDropouts: true to suppress the log calls.

 • Cross-request caching is your problem.
 Wrap the loader with Redis or whatever fits your latency budget — the library treats authoritative data as living in your DB and doesn't try to be a cache.